k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 ##### Mask Sensitive Data

-TDM 8.1 added this checkbox.
-This checkbox indicates if the source data needs to be masked before it is saved into Fabric.
-This checkbox has been added to the [Environment window](/articles/TDM/tdm_gui/08_environment_window_general_information.md#mask-sensitive-data) as well and is populated based on the task's source environment.
-The user can add masking on the task (by checking the clear checkbox) even if the task's source environment is not defined as containing sensitive data.
-However, the user is not allowed to remove the masking if the task's source environment contains sensitive data.
+TDM 8.1 added a checkbox to the [Environment window](/articles/TDM/tdm_gui/08_environment_window_general_information.md#mask-sensitive-data) to indicate if the source data needs to be masked before it is saved into Fabric.
+If the task's source value is defined as containing sensitive data, the TDM task window display the PII icon to indicate the user that the source sensitive data is masked.

 #### Post Execution Processes